Access level ▸ Black-Box · Open for engagements

 AI red teaming, architecture review, and control validation for teams building with LLMs, coding agents, MCP, RAG, tool integrations, and multi-agent systems.
 Human-led testing, AI-assisted campaign workflows, and manually verified findings.

-Services
+Black-Box // Services

-AI security services built around validation
+around validation

 Prove where your agentic AI system fails, understand why it fails, and validate whether the controls actually work.